About Laura Gillian

 - I couldn’t protect them entirely from my own struggles and there are things that I wish I had done better or differently

-- I did really well in other areas, learning from my own childhood and translating that into lived experiences of unconditional love, reliable presence, and supporting them in their own paths in life.
+- I did really well in other areas, learning from my own childhood and translating that into lived experiences of unconditional love, reliable presence, and supporting them on their own paths in life

-- I “circled the wagons”, creating a sheltered place, where we build our own lives and family identity, and where I could keep them close and safe while they were still young.
+- I “circled the wagons”, creating a sheltered place, where we could build our own lives and family identity, and where I could keep them close and safe while they were still young

 - The teen years are a follow-though of years zero to twelve, so I began planning in the earliest days, with memories of my own teen pitfalls urging me on!